joshf/Lists/README.markdown

 Lists Readme
 ========================

 Lists is a simple app to make lists of things you need to remember.
-Based on code from Burden, Lists provides an attractive way to manage multiple lists and supports multiple users (W.I.P)
+Based on code from Burden, Lists provides an attractive way to manage multiple lists and supports multiple users.

 Features:
 ---------

 * Multiple lists
+* Assign lists different colours
+* Works well on mobile devices due to a responsive layout
+* Multiple users (coming soon)

 Donations:
 ------------